-CIRCUMSTANCES IN WHICH COUNCIL WOULD ORDINARILY CONSIDER ENTERING INTO A PLANNING AGREEMENT
+CIRCUMSTANCES IN WHICH COUNCIL WOULD ORDINARILY CONSIDER ENTERING INTO A PLANNING AGREEMENT1

-Council will consider entering into a planning agreement in connection with a proposed change to an environmental planning instrument or a proposed/submitted development application.
-Some examples of circumstances where VPAs may be appropriate include:

-- Compensation for loss or damage caused by development VPAs can provide for development contributions that compensate for the loss of or damage to a public amenity, service, resource or asset that will or is likely to result from the carrying out of the development the subject of the agreement. - Compensation for use of public land VPAs can provide for development contributions that compensate for the use of public land for the installation of infrastructure where this cannot be accommodated on the development site.
+- Council will consider entering into a planning agreement in connection with a proposed change to an environmental planning instrument or a proposed/submitted development application.
+Some examples of circumstances where VPAs may be appropriate include: - Compensation for loss or damage caused by development VPAs can provide for development contributions that compensate for the loss of or damage to a public amenity, service, resource or asset that will or is likely to result from the carrying out of the development the subject of the agreement.

-&lt;sup>1 Council may implement Standard Working procedures from time to time to guide staff in the process of negotiating VPAs including potential level of contributions and/or rationale for calculation of contribution, compensation or other public benefit.
+1 Council may implement internal Standard Working procedures from time to time to guide staff in the process of negotiating VPA's including potential level of contributions and/or rationale for calculation of contribution, compensation or other public benefit.

-- Meeting demand created by development VPAs can provide for development contributions that meet the demand for new public infrastructure, amenities and services created by development the subject of the agreement. - Prescribing inclusions in development VPAs can be used to secure the implementation of particular planning policies by requiring development to incorporate particular elements that confer a public benefit such as open space, recreational facilities, retention of urban bushland etc. - Providing planning benefits to the wider community Through a VPA, development may provide an overall net benefit to the wider community rather than purely addressing the direct impacts of the development.
+- Compensation for use of public land VPAs can provide for development contributions that compensate for the use public land for the installation of infrastructure where this cannot be accommodated for on the development site. - Meeting demand created by development VPAs can provide for development contributions that meet the demand for new public infrastructure, amenities and services created by development the subject of the agreement. - Prescribing inclusions in development VPAs can be used to secure the implementation of particular planning policies by requiring development to incorporate particular elements that confer a public benefit such as open space, recreational facilities, retention of urban bushland etc. - Providing planning benefits to the wider community Through a VPA, development may provide an overall net benefit to the wider community rather than purely addressing the direct impacts of the development.
 Planning benefits may take the form of additional or better quality public facilities than is required to meet the demand created by the development. - Recurrent funding VPAs may provide for public benefits that take the form of development contributions towards recurrent costs of infrastructure, facilities and services.